 Common Filtering Triggers:

-- Excessive link usage (>50% of messages)
+- Excessive link usage (>50% of messages).

-- Complaints from recipients
+- Complaints from recipients.

-- Suspected phishing content
+- Suspected phishing content.

-- SHAFT violations (Sex, Hate, Alcohol, Firearms, Tobacco)
+- SHAFT violations (Sex, Hate, Alcohol, Firearms, Tobacco).

-- Business verification required
+- Business verification required (tax IDs, company registration, domain-based email, two-factor authentication).

-- Use case must be declared
+- Use case must be declared.

-- Throughput limits based on trust score
+- Throughput limits based on trust score.

-- Costs $4-15/month per campaign
+- Costs $4-$15/month per campaign.

 Best Practice: Register all campaigns with carriers and maintain high trust scores through low complaint rates.